tcollier/whirled_peas/README.md

 end
 ```

-Additionally, if no child element is explicitly added to a `GridElement`, but the block returns an array of strings or numbers, those will be converted to `TextElements` and added as children to the `GridElement`.
+Additionally, if no child element is explicitly added to a `Grid`, but the block returns an array of strings or numbers, those will be converted to `Text` elements and added as children to the `Grid`.
 For example, these are identical ways to create a grid of strings

 ```ruby
 template.add_grid do |composer|